Black Pepper

 Why It Matters for Longevity

 But piperine is not a one-trick molecule.
-Kesarwani and Gupta (2013, PMID 23768180) showed it acts as a general bioenhancer by inhibiting CYP3A4 and CYP1A2 enzymes plus P-glycoprotein efflux pumps.
-This means it also enhances the absorption of resveratrol from red wine, EGCG from green tea, selenium, vitamin B6, and beta-carotene.
+A comprehensive review (Butt et al., 2013, Crit Rev Food Sci Nutr) documented piperine's role as a general bioenhancer by inhibiting CYP3A4 and CYP1A2 enzymes plus P-glycoprotein efflux pumps -- enhancing absorption of resveratrol, EGCG, selenium, vitamin B6, and beta-carotene.
 Every time you grind pepper onto a meal containing these compounds, you are amplifying their bioavailability.

-Piperine also has independent anti-inflammatory and antioxidant properties.
-Butt et al. (2013, PMID 22929066) reviewed the evidence and found it demonstrates anticancer activity in cell culture and anti-inflammatory effects through COX and LOX pathway inhibition.
+Piperine also has independent anti-inflammatory and antioxidant properties, including anticancer activity in cell culture and anti-inflammatory effects through COX and LOX pathway inhibition.
 Black pepper also contains beta-caryophyllene, a dietary cannabinoid that activates CB2 receptors -- providing anti-inflammatory effects without any psychoactive component.

 One important caveat: the same enzyme inhibition that enhances nutrient absorption also affects pharmaceutical drugs.
 If you take medications metabolised by CYP3A4 (a long list including statins, blood thinners, and some antidepressants), be aware that heavy pepper consumption could alter drug levels.
 This is worth discussing with a pharmacist.